Vanderflys/minions/README.md

 • Place minions that gather resources for you.<br>
 • Get experience per item when claiming.<br>
 • Share your minion loot with others ~~or lock it for yourself.~~<br>
-• Minions have animations for when they work.
+• Minions have animations for when they work.<br>
+• Upgrade minions for faster time between the next move and more storage.<br>
+• Use more minion types.<br>

 #### Planned for next update
-• Upgrade minions for faster time between the next move and more storage.<br>
 • Add storage to minions using a chest.<br>
-• Use more minion types.<br>
 • Minion customization (cosmetics).